Sharan-Babu/FB_wit/README.md

 Note that people who built this algorithm had to define numbers like this to be extracted as time before hand and trained the AI algorithm accordingly.

 <b>A formal definition for what entity recognition is:</b><br>
-Named-entity recognition is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions
+Named-entity recognition is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions.<br>
 <i>source: google</i>

 <b><u>What will we be building?</b></u>